getalp/Lightweight-Transformer-Models-For-HAR-on-Mobile-Devices/README.md

 ### 3.1 Importing HART or MobileHART to your project

-HART and MobileHART are packaged as a keras sequentail model.
+HART and MobileHART are packaged as a keras sequential model.

 To use our models with their default hyperparameters, please import and add the following code: